U.S. Sentencing Commission’s

 - conducting research on sentencing issues and serving as an information center for the collection, preparation, and dissemination of information on federal sentencing practices; and

-- providing specialized training to judges, probation officers, staff attorneys, law clerks, prosecutors, defense attorneys, and other members of the federal criminal justice community on application of the federal sentencing guidelines and federal sentencing generally.
+- providing specialized training to judges, probation officers, staff attorneys, law clerks, prosecutors, defense attorneys, and other members of the federal criminal justice community on application of the federal sentencing guidelines and federal sentencing.

-The Commission’s seven voting members are appointed to staggered six-year terms by the President with the advice and consent of the Senate.
+The Commission consists of up to seven voting members appointed to staggered sixyear terms by the President with the advice and consent of the Senate.
 By statute, at least three of the commissioners shall be federal judges, and no more than four may be members of the same political party.
 The Attorney General (or the Attorney General’s designee) and the Chairperson of the United States Parole Commission are ex officio members of the Commission.

-In fiscal year 2018, the Commission staff of 92 employees was divided into the Offices of the Staff Director, General Counsel, Education and Sentencing Practice, Research and Data, Legislative and Public Affairs, and Administration.
+In fiscal year 2019, the Commission staff was divided into the Offices of the Staff Director, General Counsel, Education and Sentencing Practice, Research and Data, Legislative and Public Affairs, and Administration.

 The Office of the Staff Director supervises and coordinates all agency functions.
-The director of each office outlined above reports to the staff director, who in turn reports to the Commission chair.
+The director of each office reports to the staff director, who in turn reports to the Commission chair.

 In addition, the office performs all drafting services for the Commission, prepares the Guidelines Manual for printing, formally manages and maintains all papers and exhibits received by the Commission that constitute requests for Commission action on sentencing policy development, and coordinates the Commission’s policy initiatives.

 The Office of Education and Sentencing Practice performs the lead role in teaching guideline application to judges, probation officers, prosecuting and defense attorneys, and other criminal justice professionals.
-The staff develops training materials, participates in the sentencing guideline segments of training programs sponsored by other agencies, works in conjunction with the Administrative Office of the U.S. Courts and the Federal Judicial Center to create podcasts that are aired on the Commission’s website, and helps inform the Commission about current guideline application practices.
-The office also operates the “HelpLine” to respond to guideline application questions from the Judicial Branch.
+The staff develops training materials, participates in the sentencing guideline segments of training programs sponsored by other agencies, works in conjunction with the Administrative Office of the U.S. Courts and the Federal Judicial Center to create webcasts that are aired on the Commission’s website, and helps inform the Commission about current guideline application practices.
+The office also operates the “HelpLine” to respond to guideline application questions from guideline practitioners.

 The Office of Research and Data provides statistical and other social science research and analyses on specific sentencing issues and federal crime.
 The office receives documents from the federal courts concerning the sentences imposed on individual offenders, analyzes and enters information from those documents into the Commission’s comprehensive computer database, and creates annual datafiles of sentencing information.
 Individual offender datafiles (without individual identifiers) from fiscal year 2002 to the present are available on the Commission’s website.
 Working with the Office of the General Counsel, the Office of Research and Data also collects information on organizations convicted of crimes and on appeals filed in individual and organizational cases.

-The Office of Research and Data studies a variety of sentencing issues, including changes in the types and severity of federal crimes, changes in the demographic characteristics and criminal history of federal offenders, and sentencing trends in the federal courts.
+The office studies a variety of sentencing issues, including changes in the types and severity of federal crimes, changes in the demographic characteristics and criminal history of federal offenders, and sentencing trends in the federal courts.
 The office creates periodic reports on federal sentencing practices and tracks the application of the sentencing guidelines.
 These reports provide data concerning the types of crimes committed, the offenders who commit those crimes, and how courts sentence offenders and use the guidelines.
-The office also provides projections of the effect on the federal prison population of proposed legislation and proposed guideline amendments.
+The office also provides projections of the impact on the federal prison population of proposed legislation and proposed guideline amendments.
 The reports are distributed to the courts, Congress, the Executive Branch, and the public.

-The Office of Legislative and Public Affairs serves as the Commission’s liaison with Congress on sentencing matters, monitors Congress’s criminal law agenda, analyzes legislative proposals, drafts congressional testimony, and takes the lead role in responding to congressional inquiries.
+The Office of Legislative and Public Affairs serves as the Commission’s liaison with Congress on sentencing matters, monitors Congress’s criminal law agenda and hearings, analyzes legislative proposals, and takes the lead role in responding to congressional inquiries, including specific requests for federal sentencing data.
 The office also provides services and information to other external entities, including the judiciary, Executive Branch agencies, academia, and advocacy groups.
-The office works closely with the Office of General Counsel on statutory interpretations and analyses.
+The office works closely with the Office of General Counsel on analyses of proposed and recently enacted legislation.

 The office is also responsible for the agency’s public information functions, responding to inquiries and requests for information from the media, the public, Congress, academia, and government agencies.
-The office plays a primary role in coordinating the production, editing, printing, and dissemination of all Commission publications, including the Guidelines Manual and reports to Congress, and is responsible for the Commission’s website and social media presence.
-The office also plays a key role in coordinating the Commission’s public hearings.
+The office plays a primary role in coordinating the production, editing, printing, and dissemination of all Commission publications, including the Guidelines Manual, original research publications, and reports to Congress.
+The unit is also responsible for the Commission’s website and social media communications.
+The office coordinates the Commission’s public hearings and meetings.

 The Office of Administration provides general administrative support to commissioners and staff regarding budget and finance, information technology, contracting, human resources, facilities, and a variety of other office activities.
 This office also contains the Information Systems unit, which develops and maintains the Commission’s extensive information systems applications and the Commission’s records management system.